 Indian Coffee Flavor Profile: Indian coffees tend to be creamy, full-bodied, and low in acidity

 Coffee first arrived in Mexico in the late 18th century.
-But the wealth of mineral deposits in Mexico at the time meant that there wasn’t much drive to create coffee plantations initially.
+However, the wealth of mineral deposits in Mexico at the time meant that there wasn’t much drive to create coffee plantations initially.

-The first coffee plantations were established near the Guatemala border following a border dispute.
+The first Mexican coffee plantations were established near the Guatemalan border following a border dispute.
 This dispute allowed rich Europeans to buy huge tracts of land to grow coffee on.

 Mexican coffee production ran as a plantation system until after the Mexican Revolution ended in 1920.